Stone2GIT/rf2_dlc_installer/README.md

 ## Note

-PS1 files need to be opened with editor once in order to get rid of the signing warning.
+- PS1 files need to be opened with editor once in order to get rid of the signing warning.
+- Serverunlock.bin is needed

 ## Quick start guide